 You don’t have to be scared to stay overnight.
 The local government built basic facilities and made the island secure by police.
 However, just follow common sense and behave like in your country and you won’t need any police.

 You can rent the cottages for a day and also sleep in them too.
 However, day tour cottages aren’t free.
 They cost about P500/day which comes with a table and four chairs.
-If you are staying overnight, bring with you tent and camping ( sleeping) gears.
+If you are staying overnight, bring a tent and camping (sleeping) gears.

 The best time to visit Kalanggaman Island is from December to May when it’s dry season.
 Wet season lasts from July to December and remember that the boats won’t go if the weather is bad, so don’t go in wet season.